bryancandi/bthinkfo/README.md

 ---

-#### Scripts `bcpuinfo` & `bthinkfo` default to a 2 second refresh interval and temperatures in Celsius unless specified with launch options.
+#### Scripts `bcpuinfo` and `bthinkfo` default to a 2 second refresh interval and temperatures in Celsius unless specified with launch options.
 Script `bintelpwr` refreshes every 1 second unless specified with launch option `-t`.

 Examples:<br>
 `bcpuinfo` : Run script with default values.<br>